- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

 - Sean McGlashan is curator of contemporary art at the Gallery of Modern Art in Glasgow, Scotland.

-- Eva Poole is chief of staff of the District of Columbia (Washington, D.C.)
+- Eva Poole is director of the Virginia Beach (Va.)
 Public Library System.

 - Carol "Missy" Rainey was appointed by Gov. Rick Perry to the Texas State Board of Social Worker Examiners (Term expires Feb.
 1, 2017)